vekatze/neut/book/src/statements.md

   print("\n")
 }
 ```

+An example project that uses `foreign` can be found [here](https://github.com/vekatze/neut/tree/main/test/misc/foreign).

 You can also use LLVM intrinsics.
 For example, the LLVM langref states that `llvm.sin.*` intrinsic is [available](https://llvm.org/docs/LangRef.html#llvm-sin-intrinsic):